-Sec.
-4. (a) On the effective date of this act, notwithstanding the provisions of section 189 of chapter 68 of the 2019 Session Laws of Kansas for fiscal year 2020 and section 179 of 2020 Senate Bill No. 66 for fiscal year 2021, in addition to the other purposes for which expenditures may be made by any state agency that is named in chapter 68 of the 2019 Session Laws of Kansas or 2020 Senate Bill No. 66, expenditures may be made by such state agency from moneys appropriated for fiscal year 2020 and fiscal year 2021 by chapter 68 of the 2019 Session Laws of Kansas, 2020 Senate Bill No. 66, or this appropriation act of the 2020 regular session of the legislature, to apply for and receive federal grants during fiscal year 2020 and fiscal year 2021, which federal grants are hereby authorized to be applied for and received by such state agencies that concerns moneys from the federal government for aid to the state of Kansas for coronavirus relief as appropriated in the federal CARES act, public law 116-136, the coronavirus preparedness and response supplemental appropriations act, 2020, public law 116-123, the federal families first coronavirus response act, public law 116-127, the federal paycheck protection program and health care enhancement act, public law 116-139, and any other federal law that appropriates moneys to the state for aid for coronavirus relief, subject to the following provisions: Provided, That, no expenditure shall be made from and no obligation shall be incurred against any such federal grant or other federal receipt that has not been previously appropriated or reappropriated, until the legislative coordinating council has authorized the state agency to make expenditures therefrom: Provided further, That, the director of the budget shall submit each such federal grant expenditure request of a state agency concerning coronavirus relief during fiscal year 2020 and fiscal year 2021, to the legislative budget committee: And provided further, That, the legislative budget committee shall meet and review each such federal grant expenditure request of the director of the budget and shall report such committee's recommendation on each such federal grant expenditure request to the legislative coordinating council: And provided further, That, after receiving recommendations from the legislative budget committee, such requests may be approved upon an affirmative vote of the legislative coordinating council in accordance with K.S.A.
-46-1202, and amendments thereto, except that such requests may be approved while the legislature is in session: And provided further, That the legislative coordinating council is hereby authorized to approve the requests for such purposes: And provided further, That, upon receipt of such approval by the legislative coordinating council, the requesting state agency is authorized to expend all approved moneys now or hereafter lawfully credited to and available in such fund or funds during fiscal year 2020 and fiscal year 2021.
+New Sec.
+4. (a) On the effective date of this act, notwithstanding the provisions of section 189 of chapter 68 of the 2019 Session Laws of Kansas for fiscal year 2020 and section 179 of 2020 Senate Bill No. 66 for fiscal year 2021, in addition to the other purposes for which expenditures may be made by any state agency that is named in chapter 68 of the 2019 Session Laws of Kansas or 2020 Senate Bill No. 66, expenditures may be made by such state agency from moneys appropriated for fiscal year 2020 and fiscal year 2021 by chapter 68 of the 2019 Session Laws of Kansas, 2020 Senate Bill No. 66 or this appropriation act of the 2020 special session of the legislature to apply for and receive federal grants during fiscal year 2020 and fiscal year 2021, that federal grants are hereby authorized to be applied for and received by such state agencies that concern moneys from the federal government for aid to the state of Kansas for coronavirus relief as appropriated in the federal CARES act, public law 116-136, the federal coronavirus preparedness and response supplemental appropriations act, 2020, public law 116-123, the federal families first coronavirus response act, public law 116-127, the federal paycheck protection program and health care enhancement act, public law 116-139 and any other federal law that appropriates moneys to the state for aid for coronavirus relief, subject to the following provisions: Provided, That no expenditure shall be made from and no obligation shall be incurred against any such federal grant or other federal receipt that has not been previously appropriated or reappropriated, until the state finance council has authorized the state agency to make expenditures therefrom: Provided further, That such requests may be approved by the governor and a majority of the legislative members of the state finance council acting on this matter, which is hereby characterized as a matter of legislative delegation and subject to the guidelines prescribed in K.S.A.
+75-3711c(c), and amendments thereto, except that such disbursements and expenditures may also be approved while the legislature is in session: And provided further, That the state finance council is hereby authorized to approve the requests for such purposes: And provided further, That upon receipt of such approval by the state finance council, the requesting state agency is authorized to expend all approved moneys now or hereafter lawfully credited to and available in such fund or funds during fiscal year 2020 and fiscal year 2021.